The Dangers in My Heart: Main

 A tall middle school girl who is a magazine model and actress, active under the name Anna Akino (秋野 杏奈, Akino Anna).
 She is very popular with both boys and girls but has a clumsy side to her.
 Anna frequently brings snacks and candy to eat in private at the library, much to Kyotaro's dismay, even though bringing them to school is prohibited.
-She is very considerate of others, such as eating snacks by herself due to her friend Chii having allergies.
-This consideration is tied to something of a guilt complex, which leads to bouts of anxiety where she feels she is inconvenienced other people to the point of tears.
+She is very considerate of others, such as eating snacks by herself due to her friend Chihiro having allergies.
+This consideration is tied to something of a guilt complex, which leads to bouts of anxiety where she feels she is an inconvenience to other people.
 She is also shown to be very jealous to the point of obsession whenever Kyotaro interacts with other girls.
 She is usually referred to by her last name by others, with only her family and manager calling her by her first name.